guillaumebrunerie/guillaumebrunerie.github.io/index.md

 Contact
 =======

 You can contact me by email at the address <guillaume.brunerie@gmail.com>.
-Note that I do not have the time or desire to referee academic papers anymore, no matter how interesting they are.

 </section>
 </div>